Posts you can share as images

 Smart cropping that keeps faces in frame

 When a post has images, Lanai runs face detection and attention-saliency analysis on each one.
-The result is a nine-position alignment grid that tells the template renderer where the visual focus actually is — so a portrait photo gets cropped around the face, not around the centroid of the picture.
+The result is a nine-position alignment grid that tells the template renderer where the visual focus actually is — so a portrait photo gets cropped around the face, not around the geometric middle of the picture.
 Screenshots and text-heavy images are recognized for what they are and rendered with fit instead of fill, so nothing important leaves the frame.

 Toggles you can use without thinking